Superhzf/API-development/README.md

 * Point of sale (POS) balance: POS (a.k.a consumer finance) is one of Home Credit products
 * Credit card balance: credit card (a.k.a line of credit) is one of Home Credit products
 * Previous application data
-* Installment payments: This include installment payments of all Home Credit products
+* Installment payments: This includes installment payments of all Home Credit products

 # Initial Setup
 The following are required to work on the Home Credit default prediction service: